Jump to heading Checking the inputs that matter

-.
-Problem is I needed to check this input alongside inputs I'd really rather ignore.
-For example, [type="hidden"]
+Problem is I needed to check this input alongside inputs I need to ignore.
+Those types being hidden, password, and search.

-If I was using just Vanilla® JavaScript©, I would just add a property to the input
+If I was using Vanilla JavaScript, I would add a property to the input

 element;